 But there’s more than just piroshky; treats like the fanciful Oscar’s Star which is a baked dough base and topped with chocolate, cream cheese and hazelnuts.
 There’s also apple turn-overs, Danish-style rolls and bread twisted into braids, covered in cinnamon, cardamom and chocolate and lemon glaze.
 The selection is ever so enticing!

-Any of the baked goods from Piroshky Piroshky pairs well with local coffee; since Seattle is known for it’s love of the bean.
+Any of the baked goods from Piroshky Piroshky pairs well with local coffee, it’s easy to grab a cup as Seattle is known for its love of the bean.
 And with plenty of cafes in walking distance, breakfast (lunch or even an afternoon pick me up) is served!